 Encourage a recruiter to learn more about you and your experiences by creating a personal website or portfolio and linking to it on your resume.

-“Show off tech skills and creativity by building a personal website that shows off your prior work accomplishments,” said Sasha Yablonovsky, president of CareerBuilder.
+“Show off tech skills and creativity by building a personal website that shows off your prior work accomplishments,” said Sasha Yablonovsky, CEO of Loanspark.
 “You can even create and link to a digital portfolio, video or presentation saved to the cloud that showcases your past work.
 These tools demonstrate your skills and ambition, and position you to stand out among the other applications and phone screenings.”